jnovembre/BSD-QBio/docs/index.md

 Unless you will use git from the command line, **download GitKraken** click [here](https://support.gitkraken.com/how-to-install).

-## Installing ImageJ (FIJI)

-One workshop will involve analyzing extracting trajectories of moving objects from image data with the widely used **ImageJ** software.
-Please install the software using the instructions available [here](https://fiji.sc).
-Note: the "FIJI" installation of ImageJ linked to here will include all the plug-ins needed for the workshop.**

 ## Downloading the data

 It is very important to download the data **before the workshop** as